 I applied for a credit card and was turned down.
 What can I do?

-The card issuer is required to give you a list of the principal reasons for its decision, or a notice telling you how to get the principal reasons.
 If the card issuer based its decision on information contained in your credit report, the card issuer also is required to give you a notice that includes the name, address, and telephone number of the credit reporting agency that provided the report.

 If the card issuer used a credit score to make its decision, it also must provide you with the credit score it used as well as the key factors that adversely affected your score.
 You have a right to get a free copy of your credit report from the credit reporting agency within 60 days after you receive the notice.